 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and certain officers and persons who own more than 10% of a registered class of our equity securities to file reports of ownership and changes in ownership with the SEC.
-Based on its review of the copies of such reports filed with the SEC, the Company believes that, during fiscal year 2021, all filing requirements applicable to our directors, certain officers, and owners of more than 10% of the Company's common stock have been met, except one Form 4 was filed late for Eric S. Rangen.
+Based on its review of the copies of such reports filed with the SEC, the Company believes that, during fiscal year 2023, all filing requirements applicable to our directors, certain officers, and owners of more than 10% of the Company's common stock have been met.